bernardlawes/Web-Toolbox/file-download/readme.md

 2. Link `download.js` to your HTML and bind it to your download button.
 3. Trigger the download programmatically:

-## 🚀 For eductional purposes only,
+## 🚀 For illustrative purposes only,

 1. The secure version uses a hardcoded token.
 In an actual use cases, it would have been generated dynamically
 2. The secure version does not validate or map the token to a specific file as required in an actual use case